-During Ramadan, rich people give back to the less fortunate in society.
+During Ramadan, wealthy people give back to the less fortunate in society.
 Every year, millions of people celebrate Ramadan in areas of conflict and grief.
 For them, an act of compassion and solidarity during Ramadan means so much.

 When is Ramadan?

-When does eid start?
+When does Eid start?

 How long does fasting last during Ramadan?